Trailing Drawdown Explained: Intraday vs EOD

 The trailing drawdown rules are identical on both.
 What differs:

-On an Evaluation — the trail is the only liquidation rule that matters.
+On an evaluation — the trail is the main liquidation rule that matters.
 Hit your profit target without breaching the threshold and you pass.
-There’s no Consistency Rule, no payout Safety Net, no contract scaling.

-On a PA — the trail still applies the same way until it locks at the Safety Net.
-After that, additional rules layer in: Consistency Rule (no single day more than 50% of total profit at payout request, or 30% on legacy accounts), the Safety Net rule for first 3 payouts, contract scaling until you clear the threshold, and the 6-payout limit before the PA closes.
+On a funded account — the trail still applies the same way until it locks at the Safety Net.
+After that, additional rules layer in around getting paid: the consistency rule (no single day more than your firm’s limit of total profit at payout), balance thresholds for your first payouts, and payout caps.
+The exact numbers vary by firm — check yours.

 For the purposes of understanding the trail itself, treat them the same.
 The mechanics don’t change between account states.